Action This Day (memo)

-Action This Day was a 1941 memorandum sent to Winston Churchill personally, as the Bletchley Park (BP) codebreaking establishment was short of staff in some critical areas.
+Action This Day was a 1941 memorandum sent to Winston Churchill personally, to advise Churchill that the Bletchley Park (BP) codebreaking establishment was short of staff in some critical areas.
 Their requirements were small, but as a small (and secret) organisation their management did not have priority.
 Four senior heads of sections ("Huts") and their deputies wrote to Churchill, who had visited "BP" on 6 September 1941, where he made a speech saying he appreciated their work.